SAP-archive/cloud-apis-virtual-event/exercises/07/readme.md

 1. What is encoded in the BASE64_AUTHSTRING value?
 2. Can we authenticate against the API more than once (step 4)?
 What happens to the previous access_token received?
 3. What happens if we try to refresh a token that has not expired and that will not expire soon? *Hint: Send a refresh token request after acquiring a new access token.*
+4. What is the behaviour of the script if we run it with `--mode=loop` and no token exists?
+What if a token already exists?